 July 8, 2015 7 Things You Must Do When Building Landing Pages that Convert

-Landing pages — individual web pages that are separate from a company’s main website — are a way to target specific audiences and make them ripe to buy what you’re selling (so to speak).
+Landing pages — individual web pages that are separate from a company’s main website — are a way to target specific audiences and prime them to buy what you’re selling (so to speak).

-At ShortStack.com, we create landing pages to highlight specific features of our software, like our analytics reports and our popular free plan.
+At ShortStack.com, we create landing pages to highlight specific features of our software, like our analytics reports and our popular hashtag contests.
 We also create landing pages that correspond with certain Facebook ads and PPC display ads we’re running.

 If you’re not using landing pages as part of your inbound marketing strategy, you could be missing out on lots of opportunities: Landing pages can help you segregate audiences because they give you a place to craft distinct messages that’d be hard to place on your main website.